YsabelDuart/YsabelDuart/README.md

    ### About me 🌼

-- :computer: learning: Python
+- :computer: Learning: Python
 - :pencil: SESI/ SENAI em Resende
 - :pushpin: Livin in: Brazil
-- 🧠 languages: English and Portuguese
+- 🧠 Languages: English and Portuguese
 - 🤓 Geek : "Knowledge is a weapon.
 Arm yourself well before going into battle."
           (Maester Aemon)
       🐉 Game of Thrones